 Babe Ruth spent the majority of his formative years as a ward of the school, his parents having signed him over to the Xaverian Brothers out of desperation when he was just eight or nine years old.
 Brother Matthias Bouttlier, the school’s disciplinarian, helped harness Ruth’s natural abilities.

 Left field was formerly right field in the days of Ruth.

 With Cardinal Gibbons High School now closed and the facility no longer in use, the future of Babe Ruth Field was uncertain, but perhaps no more.
 Plans were announced earlier this year for St. Agnes Hospital, which is located nearby, to purchase the former high school grounds and buildings (including the industrial arts building where Ruth went to school and the St. Mary’s Gymnasium), as well as Babe Ruth Field.

 In 1919, a fire on the St. Mary’s campus destroyed most of the original buildings that dated to Babe Ruth’s time there.
-Two buildings, however, remain that date back to the time of Babe Ruth.
-The first is the Industrial Arts Building where Babe Ruth would have learned to sew shirts.
+One building that remains from the time of Babe Ruth is the Industrial Arts Building where Babe Ruth would have learned to sew shirts.

 Anyone who enjoys the history of baseball should make it a point to see where Babe Ruth lived and played in the years prior to turning professional in 1914.
 There is much to see at the former site of St. Mary’s Industrial School for Boys.
 With the plans for the campus still not certain, now is the time to make a visit, or pilgrimage, to see this historic landmark.
 For more local history about Babe Ruth, be sure to check out St. Paul’s Catholic Church in Ellicott City, Maryland, where Babe Ruth got married and The Goddess “Gentlemen’s Club” – The Bar That Ruth Bought.